urbandroid-team/sleep-captcha-support/README.md

 and launch them via CaptchaLauncher

 ## Difficulty
-Put following lines in AndroidManifest file, in case your catcha need support several level of difficulty
+Put following lines in AndroidManifest file, in case your captcha need support several level of difficulty
 ```xml
     <activity ...>
         ...